Sexual Reproductive Health

 Mental Health for Good Sexual and Reproductive Health

 At Afrikala Art, we recognise that mental health and sexual reproductive health (SRH) are deeply interconnected.
-Our Mental Health for Good Sexual and Reproductive Health initiative is an innovative, community-centred programme designed to support young women and girls through holistic wellness interventions.
+Our Mental Health for Good Sexual and Reproductive Health initiative is an innovative, community-centred programme designed to support young people, especially women and girls, through holistic wellness interventions.
 Aligned with SDG 3 (Good Health and Well-being), this initiative uses creativity, conversation and care to uplift communities affected by stigma, poverty, trauma and inadequate SRH services.

 Through this initiative, we provide safe, supportive spaces to hold honest conversations around...